GrammaticalFramework/gf-wordnet/README.md

 when some changes are made only the affected part of the grammar is recompiled to speed up the compilation.
 Otherwise compiling the whole lexicon every time is far too slow.

+When changing entries from the lexicon this can affect several entries in the lexicon.
+It is a good idea to run the `sanity.hs` script regularly.
+It creates a second file `examples2.txt` with two kinds of annotations:

+1. For those entries that are already checked it verifies that the grammar still produces the same linearization as the one in the treebank.
+If it does'n then the wrong linearizations are marked with `FIX:`.
+Either the grammar or the linearization for those entries needs to be fixed.

+2. For those entries that are not checked yet, it verifies whether the grammar produces the same output as the output from Google Translate.
+If they match the the abstract syntax tree is marked with `DONE:`.
+When that happen then maybe the GF lexicon is now better and it has managed to produce the right linearization.
+However, this might be bogus since the translations from Google Translate are not perfect either.